AryanChawla1/OnTask/README.md

 The left shows the tasks sorted by due date with progress shown as well.
 The right shows a calendar to easily visualize your workload.

+## For Users

+Add Tasks, and see them presented above.
+The background color represents the class, the small bar represents progress, and the border represents priority.
+To edit, click the task, edit attributes and go back.

 ## For Developers

 ### How to run Project